Elktoe

 Life Cycle

 Males release sperm directly into water.
 Females downstream siphon sperm into the gill chamber, where eggs are fertilized.
-Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish; this species uses the white sucker, northern hog sucker, shorthead redhorse, and others.
+Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish; this species uses several members of the sucker family, including white sucker, northern hog sucker, shorthead redhorse, smallmouth buffalo, and quillback, as well as some types of minnows, killifish, and sculpins.
 The tiny mussel eventually breaks away and floats to the bottom of the stream, and the cycle repeats.

 Title